5 Ways to Fix Low Hot Water Pressure

 What If The Hot Water Pressure is Lower Than Cold Water

-Why is my hot water pressure lower than my cold?
-If your hot water pressure is low, but the cold is fine, meaning the hot water pressure lower than cold, it could be that the hot water tanks’ valve is partially closed.
+If your hot water pressure is low, but the cold water pressure is fine, it could be that the hot water heaters’ shut off valve is partially closed.
 Inspect the tank and the valve to see if it is completely open.

 If that is not the case, it could be a clogged line coming from the hot water tank that has had build-up or corrosion.

-Another reason for lower hot water pressure is that your hot water tank may have a build-up of sediment inside the tank, causing it to have lower hot water pressure.
+Another reason for lower hot water pressure is that your water heater may have a build-up of sediment inside the tank, causing it to have lower hot water pressure.

 What if there’s low hot water pressure in the tub and shower only?